 There are numerous EV startups poised to enter the market, and several that are taking reservations, such as Rivian and Lucid, have announced they plan to sell directly to consumers.

 Even though the word “Tesla” was not included in previous versions of “direct sales” bills, those bills were written in such a way that they were only applicable to Tesla.
 The EV Freedom Bill applies to all EV manufacturers without a dealer network.

 A study by Cox found that just one in three consumers were “very satisfied” with the dealership experience.

 The Federal Trade Commission has blogged about this subject.
 Two sentences: “Dealers contend that it is important for regulators to prevent abuses of local dealers.
 This rationale appears unsupported…” “Such change can sometimes be difficult for established competitors that are used to operating in a particular way, but consumers can benefit from change that also challenges longstanding competitors.”

 CT is the only state in the region that does not permit direct sales.
 Keeping out companies that manufacture environmentally friendly products sends exactly the wrong message to the kinds of innovative companies we seek to attract to the state to grow the economy.
 It undercuts what the state is communicating with the TCI, offshore wind, and the ZEV MOU.

 Tesla and these new companies want to sell EVs in CT.
 Let’s let them.
 Let’s encourage them.
 Let’s buy them!

 The bill now has a number: SB 127.

 Please join us and reach out to your state legislators telling them you support this bill.
 We need to lower our carbon footprint now.
 This really is a power of the people moment.
 If they hear from you, they will take notice.

-We don’t do petitions, which are often viewed as one signature.
-It is better to write individually.
-It does not have to be a long email.
-Just tell them you support this bill.
+You are also welcome to write your own thoughts.
 This is an online page that enables you to find out who your legislators are.